 For available-for-sale debt securities with unrealized losses, management performs an analysis to assess whether we intend to sell or whether we would more likely than not be required to sell the security before the expected recovery of the amortized cost basis.
 Where we intend to sell a security, or may be required to do so, the security's decline in fair value would be deemed to be other-than-temporary and the full amount of the unrealized loss would be recorded within gains (losses) on investments, net in the Consolidated Statements of Income.
-Regardless of our intent to sell a security, we perform additional analysis on all securities with unrealized losses to evaluate losses associated with the creditworthiness of the security.
+Regardless of our intent to sell a security, we perform additional analysis on all securities with unrealized losses to evaluate losses associated with the creditiverthiness of the security.
 Credit losses are identified where we do not expect to receive cash flows sufficient to recover the amortized cost basis of a security and would be recorded within gains (losses) on investments, net in the Consolidated Statements of Income.

 As of December 31, 2010, we held municipal bonds with a fair value of \$9.1 million (\$11.0 million at par value) with an auction reset feature ("auction rate securities" or "ARS").
 The fair value of the ARS was determined by utilizing a discounted cash flow approach.
-The assumptions used in preparing the discounted cash flow model include estimates, based on data available at December 31, 2010, of interest rates, timing and amount of cash flows, credit and liquidity premiums, and expected holding periods of the ARS.
-The assumptions used in valuing the ARS are volatile and subject to change as the underlying sources of these assumptions and market conditions change, which may lead us in the future to recorded additional losses for these securities.
+The assumptions used in preparing the discounted cash flow model include estimates, based on data available at December 31, 2010, of interest rates, timing and amount of cash flow syntheses of these assumptions and market conditions change, which may lead us in the future to recorded additional losses for these securities.
 We classified these ARS as available-for-sale securities and determined that the losses were not considered other-than-temporary and were not due to credit losses.
 Accordingly, changes in the market value of the ARS have been recorded in other comprehensive loss in the Consolidated Balance Sheets during the years ended December 31, 2010 and 2009.
 If the market conditions deteriorate further, we may be required to record unrealized losses in other comprehensive loss or impairment charges within the Consolidated Statements of Income.
 We may not be able to liquidate these investments unless the issuer calls the security, a successful auction occurs, a buyer is found outside of the auction process, or the security matures.